cmougan/MonitoringUncertainty/icml_response.md

 ablation studies that can help to clarify the contributions.

 ## Appendix
+We add a synthetic experiment to help to clarify the contribution.
 ### Synthetic data

 For this case, we create a three-variate normal distributions $X = (X_1,X_2,X_3) \sim N(1,0.1\cdot I_3)$, where $I_3$ is an identity matrix of order three.
 The target variable is generated  $Y=X_1\cdot X_1 +  X_2 +   \epsilon$, with $\epsilon \sim N(0,0.1)$, to have a non linear feature, a linear feature and a non used feature.
 For both, training and test data, $10,000$ samples are drawn.
 Then out-of-distribution data is created by shifting $X$ by $\forall j \in \{1,2,3\}: X^{ood}_j = X^{tr}_j + 10$.